belalabouzaid/siads699_team13_collab/README.md

 ## 3.2 Data
 Landsat-8 OLI/TIRS Collection 2 surface reflectance from USGS Earth Explorer were downloaded and processed using Python through the use of Google Earth Engine.
 The soil moisture content was calculated using Landsat-8 data, with surface reflectance and temperature, within ArcGIS Pro.
 Shuttle Radar Topography Mission (SRTM) digital terrain model data were downloaded from Esri.
 Precipitation data were referenced from local station data provided by the California Department of Water Resources.
 Detailed desctiption of features:
-Feature name: Description, source
+Feature name: Description, source<br>
-Feature name: Description, source
+Feature name: Description, source<br>
-Feature name: Description, source
+Feature name: Description, source<br>
-Feature name: Description, source
+Feature name: Description, source<br>
 ## 3.3 Region of Interest
 Two areas of interest were carefully selected to obtain the data to train, test and validate the machine learning models:
 ## 3.3.1 Barstow, CA: